Shipping Demand

 Demand Elasticity

-Price elasticity of demand is the responsiveness of buyers to a change in price.
-Elasticity can be defined as measure of the responsiveness of one variable to a change in another.
-For example, in the ferry service, degree of responsiveness of passenger traffic is measured with regard to changes in fares.
+Price elasticity of demand measures the responsiveness of buyers to a change in price.
+More generally, elasticity is a measure of the responsiveness of one variable to a change in another.
+In shipping, elasticity helps explain how cargo volumes, passenger numbers, or transport choices may react to changes in freight rates, fares, income, or substitute prices.

-• Forecast the effect on demand of a change in price
+• Forecasting the effect on demand of a change in price

-• Passengers have substitute modes of travel that they can easily utilize
+• Understanding whether customers have substitute modes of travel or substitute products

 Derived Demand Elasticity